Generosity is a spiritual practice

 We once believed we were the only true church.
 Our doctrines affirmed our exclusive teachings.
 We worked diligently to have all the right answers, but sometimes we forgot to ask the right questions.

-When we encountered new cultures and places in the 1960s, we realized that the Restoration needs to provide answers for the pressing problems of today as much as it did in the 1830s.
+When we encountered new cultures and places in the 1960s, we realized that our faith movement needs to provide answers for the pressing problems of today as much as it did in the 1830s.
 Rather than curators of a nineteenth century museum, we are a people of Zion here and now!

 It was a time of deconstruction and re-imagination.
 A key step was a shift from doctrine to theology.
 Theology is a way of thinking about God that identifies what is most transcendent and essential on one hand; and on the other recognize factors that are more connected with historic context and culture.
 Theology, defined as faith seeking understanding, focuses on discovering the right questions—and the engaging dialogue that follows—as we endeavor to understand God's will for our time.